 A4E welcomes the Net Zero Industry Act initiative under the European Green Deal industrial plan to support the production, deployment and supply of net-zero technologies like the sustainable alternative fuels defined under the ReFuel EU legislation.

-- Categorise alternative fuels technologies such as SAF and liquid hydrogen as Strategic Net Zero technology.
+- Categorise alternative fuel technologies such as SAF and liquid hydrogen as Strategic Net Zero technology.

 - Consider Carbon Capture and Utilisation (CCU) technologies – along with CCS – in the list of strategic net-zero technologies.

 Europe’s airlines have committed to decarbonising air transport and accelerating their efforts to make Europe the world’s first carbon-neutral continent by 2050 through the reduction of CO2 emissions in absolute terms, and through CO2 mitigation Source: Destination2050 Report, NLR/SEO, February 2021 (link).